thindil/steamsky/bin/doc/MODDING.md

   harpoon gun.
 - Optional attribute `maxowners`: How many owners or workers (for workshop's types of modules) the module can have.
 Default value is 1.
+- Optional attribute `speed`: For guns, how many times in one combat round this gun shoots.
+Default value is 4.
+Values below 0 means that the gun shoot shoot once in few rounds.
+For example, -3 mean the gun shoot once per 3 rounds.
 - Text between `module` tags is module description.

 ## Ships